Derivatives of Parsing Expression Grammars: Derivative parsing

-The treatment of backtracking generations can also be improved by eliminating information that will never be used.
-For instance, if a generation $i$ is not present in $back(\alpha)$, then the sequence expression $\alpha\beta$ does not need to keep $\beta_i$ in its bookkeeping information, since $\alpha$ will never reduce to $\ell_i$, which would select it.
-Similarly, in the map expression $\alpha[\g{A} = \{a_0,a_1,\cdots,a_k\},m]$, we don't actually need to store $a_i$ for any $i \not\in back(\alpha)$, so long as the indices for the other values in $\g{A}$ are preserved.
-This transforms $\g{A}$ from a function from its indices to its values to a partial function from its indices to its values, keeping only the relevant mappings.
+The treatment of backtracking generations can also be improved by eliminating information that is never used.
+If a generation $i$ is not present in $back(\alpha)$, then the sequence expression $\alpha\beta$ does not need to keep $\beta_i$, $\g{B}_i$, and $l_i$, since $\alpha$ can never reduce to $\varepsilon[i]$, which would select $\beta_i$.
+Similarly, in the map expression $\alpha[\g{A} = \{a_0,a_1,\cdots,a_k\},m]$, it is not necessary to store $a_i$ for any $i \not\in back(\alpha)$, so long as the indices for the other values in $\g{A}$ are preserved; this transforms $\g{A}$ to a partial function of indices to values.
 The same principle can be applied to the backtracking sets in the alternation and sequence expressions as well.
-If these optimizations are applied the space required for backtracking information becomes proportional to the number of current backtracking choices, rather than the potentially much larger number of backtracking choices seen throughout the parsing process.
+If these optimizations are applied, the space required for backtracking information becomes proportional to the number of current backtracking choices, rather than the potentially much larger number of backtracking choices seen throughout the parsing process.

+To summarize, the derivative parsing algorithm for PEGs works by iterative transformation of an abstract syntax tree representing the ``rest'' of the grammar.
+Unlike a packrat parser, which stores parse results for efficient backtracking, the derivative parser never backtracks, instead calculating all possible ``backtracks'' concurrently at each point in the input.
+Unlike CFGs, PEGs do not allow multiple parse trees or left-recursion, so this algorithm produces only one parse tree, and does not require general-purpose fixed-point computations after pre-processing, as in derivative parsing for CFGs.